 You’ll Love the Restaurant Offer in Mueller Neighborhood

 Mueller is home to many young families due to its vicinity to good Austin schools, and it is definitely one of the best places to live in Austin.
 It’s also renowned for its chain retailers and restaurants.
-If you’re moving here or just staying for some time, there are eateries that will complete an already good first impression.
+If you’re house-hunting around, moving here, or just staying for some time, there are eateries that will complete an already good first impression.

 Authentic Mexican cuisine in Paco’s Tacos with a lovely patio and cozy setting would be a great spot to eat something fresh and cheap.
 There’s breakfast all day, tacos, tostadas, quesadillas and so much more.
 You can order and get meals delivered at your door, or come and build your own taco.